 Now this is a large amount of money, rather than, for example, only £1,000 every month - and to make matters worse this is often in advance and not in arrears.
 Big potential problems for tenants who need to fork the bill, but great news for the landlord receiving this.

-And it’s the landlords that these really benefit, as they’re getting more money up-front and therefore offers nice security.
-It may not sound fair, but as this is the norm for commercial property leases then deviating back to an ‘easier’ method later for a tenant is a plus point.
+And it’s the landlords that these really benefit, as they’re getting more money up-front and therefore offers good security.
+It may not sound fair, but as this is the norm for commercial property leases, then deviating back to an ‘easier’ method later for a tenant is a real plus point.

 Check What’s Included

-Whilst this is usual for the main rent, also watch out for other charges being on the same basis, for example service charge.
+Whilst this is usual for the main rent, also watch out for other charges being on the same basis, for example service charge and any initial recharges.